ziyixiaoo0/OECD_2022_Salaries/README.md

 ---

-# Looking for a New Opportunity as a Data Scientist
+# Introduction

 Thank you for taking the time to review my project!
-I am a data scientist based in Toronto, Canada and appreciate your interest in my work.
+I am a data scientist based in Toronto, Canada, and I appreciate your interest in my work.

 ## Project Overview